RandyMoore/mySiteStatic/content/posts/top-20-skills-remoteok.md

 ```

 Once the script has run the animation will be complete with camera, lighting, animation and ready to render.
 Blender also has video editing capability which I used to include a snippet of music I wrote a long time ago.
-The composition is a waltz, in 3/4 time, which corresponds to the 3 "beats" of the animation (puase for 2 seconds, animate transition to next day for 1 second).
+The composition is a waltz, in 3/4 time, which corresponds to the 3 "beats" of the animation (pause for 2 seconds, animate transition to next day for 1 second).
 It's important to add a bit of sonic bling to spice up the experience.
-Note I only spent a day learning and developing the Blender script above.
-Even though it appears 2D it is rendered in 3D space and the full power of Blender is available in the scripting interface.
-This video is a simple proof of concept, far more interesting visualizations are possible.
+I only spent a day learning and developing the Blender script above.
+Even though it appears as 2D it is rendered in 3D space and the full power of Blender is available in the scripting interface.
+This video is a simple proof of concept; far more interesting visualizations are possible.